sormuras/junit5-there-is-no-junit5/PITCHME.md

 ## Design Goals

 - *Flexibility:* Adding new features should be easy
-- *Backward Compatibility:* Test written with JUnit 3 and 4 should still run
+- *Backward Compatibility:* Old tests should still run
-- *Forward Compatibility:* Old IDEs and build tools should be able to execute new tests
+- *Forward Compatibility:* Tools should be able to execute _new_ tests

 ---